Phyllodesma americana (Harris, 1841)

 Photograph copyright: Merrill A. Peterson

-Phyllodesma americana is an abundant red-brown moth with blue-gray shading with distinctively scalloped wings that flies throughout most of our region during spring and early summer.
+Phyllodesma americana is an abundant red-brown moth that flies throughout most of our region during spring and early summer.
 It is medium-sized, with larger females (FW length 14–17 in males; 19–22 in females).
-Both wings have weakly scalloped outer margins, accentuated by checkering.
+Its wings have blue-gray shading and their outer margins are weakly scalloped, accentuated by checkering.
 The forewing posterior margin has a large flange and the anal angle has a deep concave contour that is unique to the genus.
 The hindwing anterior margin is anteriorly convex at the base and deeply concave laterally (best shown on the ventral images).
-Both wings are bright brick-red with light blue-gray in the cell, the distal subterminal area, and terminal area.
+Both fore- and hindwings are bright brick-red with light blue-gray in the cell, the distal subterminal area, and terminal area.
 The antemedial, postmedial, and subterminal lines are dark gray or red-brown, thick, slightly uneven, and interrupted by the veins.
 The former two lines are bent toward the base near the costa.
 The orbicular and discal spots are dark spots, similar to the lines in color.
 The fringe is checkered red-brown and white.
 The hindwing is darker than the forewing, usually with blue-gray shading between darker gray postmedial line and a wide marginal band.
 The hindwing fringe matches that of the forewing.
 The head and thorax are red-brown.
 The antennae are bipectinate, strongly in males and weakly in females.

 This moth is easily identified in most of our area by its red color, scalloped margin, and deeply concave notch at the anal angle of the forewing.
 It is only likely to be confused with Phyllodesma coturnix which occurs in southwestern Oregon.
 The distinguishing features of these species are the sizes of the moths and male genitalia, both larger in P. americana according to Franclemont (1973).
 In our region the few specimens sorted as P. coturnix are lighter orange-brown than P. americana and have a less mottled pattern.
 The relationship of these taxa is in need of further investigation (see further discussion under P. coturnix).